 How to install lead flashing

-If your roof is sloping downwards against the exterior wall, you won’t be able to isolate one line of mortar between the two layers of bricks.
-Instead you’ll need to chip the mortar out in a stepped fashion as you work your way down where the edge of the roof frame meets the wall on either side.
+For sloping roofs like Edwardian or Victorian conservatories, you won’t be able to isolate one line of mortar between two layers of brick.
+Instead, chisel the mortar out in a stepped pattern along the edge of the roof frame where it meets the wall on either side.

-Then, you’ll need to cut your lead flashing sheet into smaller ‘steps’ that follow the edge of the roof frame as it slopes down.
-Follow the same process above to fix the flashing – just refill the mortar accordingly and apply the sealant.
+Cut the lead flashing sheet into ‘steps’ that follow the edge of the roof frame as it slopes down.
+Install the flashing in the same way as described above — refill the mortar accordingly and apply the sealant.